targist/ardui/README.md

 In order to make the setup work you have to do two things

-### Build and deploy the generic circuit to your Arduino board.
+### Build and deploy the generic program to your Arduino board

 in order to do that